Trekking the Torres del Paine Circuit

 Day 2

-The day begins with breakfast at the Eco-camp before we prepare for our hike to Dickson Lake.
-The trail will lead us northwards along the eastern bank of the Rio Paine.
+The day begins with breakfast at Camp Serón before we prepare for our hike towards Dickson Lake.
+The trail will lead us northwards along the eastern shore of the Rio Paine.
 We will stop at a natural lookout point which will afford us a stunning panoramic view of the Lago Paine below, before we descend and continue west across open grasslands towards Refugio Dickson.
 Tonight's campsite is situated in the Dickson Valley, surrounded by towering snow-capped peaks and the crystalline waters of Lake Dickson.
 From the campsite, we'll be able to spot stunning Dickson Glacier and parts of the Southern Patagonian Ice Field in the distance.
 We'll refuel with a nutritious dinner at the campsite, in a comfortable dining tent.
 Tonight, we will also have the luxury of accessing hot showers.

 Accommodation: Tent